Going green

 And herein lies the rub, because unfortunately some suppliers are not being entirely honest about the amount of renewable energy they are putting back into the system.
 Currently, when a supplier purchases renewable energy, they will receive a certificate called a Renewable Energy Guarantee of Origin (REGO).
 However, these certificates can be sold separately from the renewable energy, with some suppliers believed to be buying up certificates without meeting their obligations.

 With concerns that such green washing is becoming more prevalent, it is vital that a trusted and transparent rating system is in place, which is where Etheco comes in.
-We have established a vigorous ratings methodology that is unrivalled in the market, based on an amalgamation of gold standard data sources.
+We have established a thorough, independent ratings methodology based on trusted data sources.
 We will be launching our ratings engine very soon, so please stay tuned!

 In the meantime, we’ve created the etheco Directory – an independent directory of ethical and responsible service providers you can trust right now.